-The Department offers the Bachelor of Music degree with majors in vocal performance, piano performance, music and worship in ministry, and music education.
+The Department offers the Bachelor of Music degree with majors in music education, musical theatre, and worship studies.
 A Bachelor of Arts music major is also available as preparatory study to graduate work in certain areas of specialty or as cultural enrichment.
 A minor in music is also offered.